Monique-nel/BFB321-Group04/README.md

 - Basic data analytics for users

-## System Architechture
+## System Architecture

-The application consists of a three-layer integrated architecture, consisting of a frontend, backend and database, to ensure functionality.
+The application has a three-layer architecture comprising a frontend, backend, and database to ensure functionality.
 - **Frontend** -> Built with Bootstrap, HTML and CSS for an attractive and responsive interface
 - **Backend** -> Not yet applicable for this submission, but will be built with Flask and Python functionality
 - **Integrated Database** -> The database was created using SQLite, and stores users, markets, vendors, events and product information.